symfony/symfony-docs/forms.rst

     }

 This class is a "plain-old-PHP-object" because, so far, it has nothing to do with Symfony or any other library.
-It's quite simply a normal PHP object that directly solves a problem inside *your* application (i.e. the need to represent a task in your application).
+It's a normal PHP object that directly solves a problem inside *your* application (i.e. the need to represent a task in your application).
 Of course, by the end of this article, you'll be able to submit data to a ``Task`` instance (via an HTML form), validate its data and persist it to the database.